dwaarpe/dwaarpe.github.io/_pages/09_ayurveda.md

 ---
 layout: page
-metaDesc: Dwaarpe's at-home Ayurveda products-based services in Noida, Delhi, Gurgaon, Ghaziababd and Faridabad - facials, ubtans, hair care - the all-natural ingredients ensure safety and quality
+metaDesc: Dwaarpe's Ayurveda ervices - Facial, Ubtan, Ubtan + Massage.
-allthekeywords: Ayurvedic products - salon at home service.
+allthekeywords: Ayurvedic services, Ayurveda products, salon at home service.
 NCR region.
 All-natural products.
 Expert formulations.
-permalink: /Ayurveda/
+permalink: /Ayurveda Services/
 ---

-Our home-made mixtures, made from fresh and natural ingredients.
-No chemical are added, and no preservatives are used.
-No SLS, Parabens, EDTA or other known toxic chemicals are present in these ingredients.
+Ayurvedic products used for services at home - Ubtan, Facial, Massage.
+Knee Care, anti-lice, anti-acne.
+For the young and for the elderly.
+For all kinds of skins - dry, normal, oily.
+Using the pureset of natural herbs, fruits, nuts, oils, flowers, fruit peels.
 <style>
 div.img {
     margin: 5px;